bjkawecki/Auto-Translate-Telegram-Channel/README.md

 It's definitely not production-ready,there's no high availability, no horizontal scaling, and everything sits in a public subnet.

-However, the goal here was to keep things simple and easy to follow for training and learning purposes.
+However, the goal here was to keep things simple and easy to follow for training and learning purposes, especially Terraform.

 ## EC2 Setup Overview
 ![aws-setup.svg](assets/ec2-setup.png)